aroemers/mount-lite/README.md

 As can be seen, the bindings that were used when starting the state are also used when stopping the state.

+> NOTE: If you want to inspect what the binding values are when a state has started, consult the var meta key `:mount.lite/current-bindings`.

-This bindings feature can be used as a kind of dependency injection or for passing configuration parameters.
+This bindings feature can be used for passing configuration parameters or even as a kind of dependency injection.
 Yet, at the current time of writing, my opinion is to use this feature sparingly.
-Substitutions are normally sufficient and using bindings a lot might hint towards a design flaw.
+Configuration can be read from some configuration state, and substitutions are normally sufficient for mocking.
+Using bindings a lot, especially for dependency injection, might hint towards a design flaw.

 *Whatever your style or situation, enjoy!*